aklapatch/worship-attempt/notes.md

 ## TODO: bugs
 - the menu where you move songs around glitches out and some songs move on their own sometimes.
 - songs in the schedule section, if there are duplicates, selecting the duplicate fails to have the song titles show up in the selection dialog boxes
- - RELATED ^^^ : I cannot select duplicates in the schedule songs dialog (not sure why);
+ - RELATED ^^^ : I cannot select duplicates in the schedule songs dialog (not sure why)
- - when you save a song, the schedule song list does not update with the new song (this is expected, since we copy those songs
-      - however, the bug regarding selecting duplicates still exists

 ## TODO: usability
 - warnings ifa  song is not formatted correctly
 - warnings if a song is being overwritten (name collision)
 - building guide + makpkg script
 - static linking:
   - build opencv statically (that's probably a nightmare)
   - build everyting that is not static statically

 ## ui notes
 - I still need to figure out which window placement is best.